JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 Matrix multiplication, which accepts a semiring, can be called with either `*(max, +)(A, B)`, `mul(A, B, (max, +))`, or `mul(A, B, Semirings.MAX_PLUS)`.

+!!! warning "Performance of User Defined Functions"
-For operators which are not already built-in are automatically constructed when called.
+    Operators which are not already built-in are automatically constructed using function pointers when called.
     Note, however, that their performance is significantly degraded compared to built-in operators, and where possible user code should avoid this capability.

 ## Example